Plaka, Athens is one of the most touristic districts in the Greek capital. However, this area is so charming that it is quickly forgiven.

 How to Get to Plaka

 The Athens hotels found here place you within walking distance of the city’s main attractions.
-Plaka is also pedestrianised so opting to stay here frees you from having to contend with Athens’ chaotic traffic problems.
+Plaka is also pedestrianised.
+Opting to stay here frees you from having to contend with Athens’ chaotic traffic problems.

 Getting to Plaka from the Airport

 Have any further questions about visiting Plaka Athens or travelling to Greece in general?
-I’ve lived here for the last two and a half years and would be happy to answer any queries that you may have.
+I’ve lived here since 2017 and would be happy to answer any queries that you may have.
 Feel free to reach out to me via the comments below.
-Yassou!
-Melissa xo

 Disclaimer: This page may contain affiliate links.
 In other words, I may obtain a small amount of commission at no extra cost to you if you choose to make a purchase through some of the links contained on this page.
-This helps me keep up with the costs of managing this travel website so that I can continue providing free Greece travel content.
-Thank you.
+Thank you for understanding.